Rigid inner forms over local function fields: Introduction

 \subsection{Acknowledgements}

 The author thanks Tasho Kaletha for introducing to him the motivating question of this paper, as well as for his feedback and proof-reading.
-The author also gratefully acknowledges the support of NSF grant DMS-1840234.
+The author also thanks the anonymous reviewer for their useful comments and corrections.
+The author gratefully acknowledges the support of NSF grant DMS-1840234.